HeCraneChen/total-curvature-estimation/README.md

 # discrete total curvature

 A universal total curvature estimation method that works for both triangle meshes and point clouds.
+For details, see the 2023 paper by Crane Chen under the supervision of Misha Kazhdan.

 ## Comparison with other popular libraries